k3oni/pydash/README.md

 pyDash - v1.4.1
 ======

-A small web monitoring dashboard for your linux pc/server writen in Python and Django + Chart.js.
+A small web-based monitoring dashboard for your linux pc/server writen in Python and Django + Chart.js.

 The dashboard is built using only Python libraries available in the main Python distribution, trying to create a small list of dependencies without the need of installing many packages or libraries.